What inspectors look for

 Performance objectives and criteria

-Performance objectives and criteria (PO&C) are used by ARPANSA inspectors to support a consistent, transparent and rigorous approach to inspection that is consistent with the risk of a facility or source.
-PO&Cs provide a comprehensive list of features, controls and behaviours that contribute to safety.
-When considered with relevant codes and standards the PO&Cs assist the detailed planning and conduct of each inspection and support a qualitative assessment of safety.
+Performance objectives and criteria (POC) are used by ARPANSA inspectors to support a consistent, transparent and rigorous approach to inspection that is consistent with the risk of a facility or source.
+POC provide a comprehensive list of features, controls and behaviours that contribute to safety.
+When considered with relevant codes and standards the POC assist the detailed planning and conduct of each inspection and support a qualitative assessment of safety.

-In order to make an assessment about compliance with the Act, ARPANSA may gather evidence from a range of sources.
-This includes:
+To make an assessment about compliance with the Act and Regulations, inspectors may gather evidence from a range of sources.
+These include:

 - inspecting, examining, taking measurements or conducting tests of equipment or materials

 - any record or document which the inspector requests

 - speaking with staff and other people on-site.

 In rare circumstances which involve hazardous situations, the inspector has the power to seize equipment or materials or may direct others to take appropriate actions.